Guest Blog from Mike Jennings, FSA, CERA

 Again, the main point here is quality over quantity.
 Instead of trying to learn a little bit about VBA, SAS, R and SQL to build your resume, you are better off focusing on one skill until you can demonstrate the following: technical competence, communication, and initiative.
 Anyone can say they took a class, but how many can use those coding skills to solve business problems?
 That should be your focus when developing your technical skills.

-Mike Jennings, ASA, CERA, is an actuary and the co-author of Actuarial Exam Tactics: Learn More, Study Less.
+Mike Jennings, FSA, CERA, is an actuary and the co-author of Actuarial Exam Tactics: Learn More, Study Less.

 Check out ACTEX Learning’s series of technical skill webinars on Excel and VBA.